What if I Cannot Afford a Funeral? Is there Financial Assistance for Families?

 National Defence and Canadian Armed Forces – Assistance for CAF Members

 Financial assistance is also available to assist in reducing the cost of a dignified funeral and burial for members of the Regular and Reserve forces.
-Refer to The Guide to Benefits, Programs, and Services for CAF Members and their Families to see if you/ your loved-one qualifies.
-You can also find out more here.
+Refer to The Guide to Benefits, Programs, and Services for CAF Members and their Families to see if you/ your loved one qualifies.

-Financial Assistance for Indigenous people – Indigenous and Northern Affairs Canada (INAC)
+Financial Assistance for Indigenous People – Indigenous and Northern Affairs Canada (INAC)

 INAC can provide a benefit to Indigenous peoples to cover funeral and transport expenses.
 They can provide cover for funeral and burial costs (not exceeding $3,500) and, when necessary, costs to repatriate the body (not exceeding $6,000) by rail, air, or vehicle transport.
-To qualify for this benefit the client must demonstrate that he/ she is:
+To qualify for this benefit, the client must demonstrate that he/ she is:

 1. ordinarily a resident on-reserve;

-2. eligible for basic or special financial assistance (as defined by the province or territory of residence, and confirmed by an assessment covering employability, family composition and age, and financial resources available to the household; and;
+2. eligible for basic or special financial assistance (as defined by the province or territory of residence and confirmed by an assessment covering employability, family composition and age, and financial resources available to the household; and

-More information can be found on the Government of Canada’s Estate services for First Nations page.
+More information can be found on the Government of Canada’s Estate Services for First Nations page.

 How to claim Financial Assistance from Social Services (Toronto):

 If the deceased was a resident of Toronto and receiving assistance from Ontario Works or Ontario Disability Support Program (ODSP), or they do not have enough money in their estate to cover funeral expenses, then Toronto Employment and Social Services will provide help with funeral expenses.
-This could include paying for the transfer of the body for cremation, burial, or for a traditional funeral service.
-The purchase of a burial plot, or even paying for cremation and the cost of scattering the remains in a cemetery or a burial in a pre-owned plot.

 Alternative sources of Financial Assistance for funerals

 In addition to the above Funeral Assistance Programs, there are various other ways of getting some support if you cannot afford a funeral for your loved one.
-For instance, you could reach out to your local community, church group or an even larger audience with something like a GoFundMe page.
+For instance, you could reach out to your local community, church group, or an even larger audience with something like a GoFundMe page.

-No one is ever denied the dignity of a funeral in Canada, regardless of what financial assistance is available to them.
-If a family is not eligible for CPP benefits and is unable to cover the cost of a funeral, provincial or municipal governments can help fund basic funeral services – including a casket and cemetery, or cremation fees.
+If a family is not eligible for CPP benefits and is unable to cover the cost of a funeral, provincial or municipal governments can help fund basic funeral services – including a casket, cemetery plot, or cremation fees.

 In most cases, this type of government assistance is offered to those already receiving financial assistance within their province.
 However, your funeral home will be able to guide you through the requirements in your province.